MODULE 1

 Ø Write the date at the top of your paper for notes

-PHSYCAL FACTORS
+PHSYCAL

 Ø Seating near the front